-- A discretionary trust, with family members as beneficiaries, ("Family Trust") is established.
-The Family Trust subscribes for common shares of the corporation for nominal value. - As a result, all future appreciation in value of the corporation will now accrue to the Family Trust (through its ownership of the common shares). - The owner-manager may be able to extract value from the business in the future in various ways.
-One method is to have the corporation purchase the preferred shares for cancellation, resulting in taxable dividends for the owner-manager or (if the payments are made by the corporation from the capital dividend account) tax-free payments.
+The owner-manager may be able to extract value from the business in the future in various ways.
+One method is to have the corporation purchase the preferred shares for cancellation, resulting in taxable dividends for the owner-manager or, if the payments are made by the corporation from the capital dividend account, tax-free payments.
 Alternatively, the owner-manager may sell his or her shares of the corporation to a purchaser.
-The capital gain from the sale may be tax-exempt if conditions for the \$750,000 capital gains exemption are fulfilled.
+The capital gain from the sale may be tax-exempt if conditions for the \$813,600 (in 2015) capital gains exemption are fulfilled.